lancemiranoo/test-simulator/README.md

 ## Authors

-- Joash Daligcon
+- zhoda-lii
-- Aron Limos
+- AronLimos
-- Lance Mirano
+- kianaaxd

 ## Contributions

-- Source code (by Joash Daligcon)
+- Source code (by zhoda-lii)
-- Question Bank (by Lance Mirano)
+- Question Bank (by kianaaxd)
-- Presentation Material (by Aron Limos)
+- Presentation Material (by AronLimos)
-- Flowchart (by Joash Daligcon)
+- Flowchart (by zhoda-lii)
-- Pseudocode (by Joash Daligcon)
+- Pseudocode (by zhoda-lii)